spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/02-hello.md

 In the development environment, you can experiment and instantly see updates.
 You don't have to restart the blockchain after you make changes.
 Hot reloading automatically detects all of the changes you make in the `hello` directory files.

-## Say "Hello, Ignite CLI"
+## Say "Hello, Spellshape CLI"

 To get your blockchain to say `Hello!
-Ignite CLI`, you need to make these changes:
+Spellshape CLI`, you need to make these changes:

 - Modify a protocol buffer file
 - Create a keeper query function that returns data